flo-pritzy/Advanced-methods-in-big-data-THONNEAU-SAVONIK-PRITZY/README.md

 # Advanced methods in Big Data

+The main project will be in the PDF file

 This is instructions to replicate our results of our projet on Opioids Used in USA

 We have 5 scripts :